IoSL-INav/backend/README.md

 to start the official MongoDB docker image as a daemon under the name 'mongo-db'.
 TODO: Add mounted VOLUME?

+If you experience space issue because MongoDB is not able to allocate enough space, run the above command with an additional `--smallfiles` at the end.

 Now build and start the Node.JS component that connects to the Mongo database.
 ```bash
 docker build -t iosl-inav/backend .